Chen-Portfolio/Predicting-Customer-Churn-by-OSEMN-Pipeline/README.md

 4. `Applying Ligistic Regression Model` in this part, encoding the categorical variables were implemented first; then by using Tree based selection method, the top 5 features in the order of importance were selected to be fitted in the logistic regression model.
 Last, the model was evaluated by accuracy.

-5. 'Interpreting the Data' in this part, based on all the above analysis, the insights were provided.
+5. `Interpreting the Data` in this part, based on all the above analysis, the insights were provided.

 <a id='datadescription'></a>
 ## Data Description